saravanamuthu1/SE-5300/README.md

   **Requirements/Installations**

-•	Execute pip install numpy matplotlib outputty
+•	Execute pip install numpy matplotlib
 •	Clone the project

-•	Unpack outputty and plotter in the same directory
+•	To execute the project type python main.py in your Command Line/Terminal .
+Upload a CSV file from your local system
+.
+Choose the graph from Drop down menu

 **Deployment**